 By request of a dear friend and collector, our packages of greeting cards are now available from our website.
-Yes, greeting cards - old school analogue paper cards that you write on... with a pen no less. 🖋️ At the moment we accept Paypal, but hope to update that soon.
+Yes, greeting cards - old school analogue paper cards that you write on... with a pen no less. 🖋️ We accept Paypal, credit cards and Apple pay.
 We currently offer greeting cards in packages of 5 cards with white envelopes.
 If you are interested in a mix and match approach, email us with you preference for images ( by title ) and we will assemble your custom package.
 Cards are printed coated card stock for a clean and saturated image.

 The Summer Newsletter has been mailed out.
 Click on the image below for a link.
 If you would like to receive the newsletter and exhibition invitations in your inbox, please Subscribe Below.